-motion was made Commissioner A by Hardin, seconded by Vice Ordinance APPROVED Mayor Burrie. that the be FIRST READING.
+A motion was by Commissioner Hardin. made seconded Vice by Ordinance be APPROVED FIRST Mavor Burrie. that the READING.
 The motion carried unanimously.

 A motion was made by Commissioner Hardin, seconded by Vice Mayor Burrie, that second reading be declared an emergency.
 The motion carried unanimously.